quadbio/Pando/index.md

 )
 ```

 This uses [motifmatchr](https://github.com/GreenleafLab/motifmatchr) to pair up TFs with their putative binding sites.
-Pando provides a custom motif database (`motifs`) compiled from [JASPAR](http://jaspar.genereg.net/) and [CIS-BP](http://cisbp.ccbr.utoronto.ca/), but in principal any `PFMatrixList` object can be provided here.
+Pando provides a custom motif database (`motifs`) compiled from [JASPAR](http://jaspar.genereg.net/) and [CIS-BP](http://cisbp.ccbr.utoronto.ca/), but in principle any `PFMatrixList` object can be provided here.
 A data frame with motif-to-TF assignments can be provided in the `motif_tfs` argument.

 ### Inferring the GRN
 Now everything should be ready to infer the GRN by fitting regression models for the expression of each gene.
 In Pando, this can be done by using the function `infer_grn()`: